Rkkss/ComfyUI-H3-Turbo-LoRA-Bridge/README.md

 # Settings

-Backbone 0.25-0.45 (0.45 is most stable based on my tests; other values can improve quality/prompt but are more prone to artifacts.
+Backbone 0.25-0.45 (0.45 is the most stable based on my tests; other values can improve quality/prompt but are more prone to Artifacts.
 I'm unsure; leave it for now)

 ModelsamplingminimaxH3 6/3